sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/02-sort-dup-calc.md

    1. Write a query that returns the year, month, day, plot_id, species_id, and weight in mg, sorted by plot_id.

+We can also concatenate values from different fields, for example, by using the string concatenation operator `||`:

+<pre class="in"><code>SELECT genus, species FROM species;</code></pre>

+**DISCUSS with partner for 1 minute: While we're thinking about data structure and manipulation, why do you think the names here are divided into species and genus?
+Would you combine the names into a single character string as we just did?
+Why or why not?

 <div class="keypoints" markdown="1">
 #### Key Points